chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

 1. Provide `AZURE_FEEDBACK_CONNECTION_STRING`, `AZURE_FEEDBACK_CONTAINER`, and `AZURE_FEEDBACK_BLOB` either via exported environment variables or by placing them in a `.env` file.
 2. Optionally inspect the payload with `python manual_feedback_runner.py --dry-run`.
 3. Run `python manual_feedback_runner.py` (use `--env-file` to point at a non-default dotenv path) to append a sample record that mirrors the Streamlit feedback schema.
+4. Add `--show-traceback` whenever a failure occurs to print the full exception chain and Azure error message.
-4. The script prints the blob URI and JSON payload so you can confirm the entry in Azure Storage Explorer or the Azure portal.
+5. The script prints the blob URI and JSON payload so you can confirm the entry in Azure Storage Explorer or the Azure portal.